With an inherent love of helping others, and a mindset that learning is a lifelong process, Diana was drawn to the field of Special Education.

 Through engagement, a strong relationship, and fun skill based lessons, Students can be successful and enjoy learning new things.

-Teaching is understanding that every child is unique.
-Through specially designed instruction and differentiated instruction, Melissa believes every child has the ability to learn and become a lifelong learner.
 As an educator, she is dedicated to enabling each child to critically examine the world around them.
 She strives to provide learning experiences that allow students to make personal connections, remain engaged, and celebrate their individual skills, talents, and abilities.

 Melissa has been in the field of education for over 20 years.
 She holds a degree in Special Education K-12 from Millersville University in Pennsylvania.
 Through the years, she has taught all ages from preschool to adults.
 She is a certified Wilson Reading instructor but loves teaching math as well.
 Melissa has extensive experience in online education and strongly believes in the effectiveness of online education.